barawn/verilog-library-barawn/petalinux/README.md

 I don't know if there's a way to package recipes for tooled integration, so you'll probably need to integrate these by hand if needed.
+The patches are designed to merge cleanly so integrating them shouldn't be difficult.

 * partial_readback - implements Linux partial FPGA readback via horrible hacks
 * jtag_console - backport of the DCC uart serialization option
 * efuse_access - modify PMU firmware to enable accessing efuses via nvmem
+* word_aligned_loading - change zynqmp fpga_manager to force word alignment when loading firmware to avoid massive load times.

 There are more details in a README.md in each directory.